 - AF03: Material on the ILC accelerator design and R&D on ILC accelerator technologies is presented in Chapter 4. - AF04: Material on extensions of the ILC to multi-TeV energies is presented in Chapter 15. - AF06: Material on advanced accelerator technologies for the ILC laboratory is presented in Secs.
-15.2 and 15.3. - AF07: Material on many aspects of ILC accelerator technology is presented in Chapters 4 and 15.
+15.4 and 15.5. - AF07: Material on many aspects of ILC accelerator technology is presented in Chapters 4 and 15.
+Material on the measurement of energy, luminosity, and beam polarization at the ILC is presented in Section 5.4.